anuraagprasaad/yelp-smack/README.md

 -- That's it.
 All the queries will be automatically executed inside the Spark Shell.

+-- This can easily be extended to execute an application JAR instead of a simple scala class.
+We can use Maven inside Dockerfile to build the application Jar and execute the Docker run command with spark-submit --master mesos://<MESOS-MASTER>:<PORT> --class <CLASSFILE> <JARFILE>

 -- There are few queries for each of the below Yelp Json files to ensure we can query these data sets.

       1. yelp_academic_dataset_business.json